-For example, the BRINC Drones LEMUR S is by far the most well-equipped and innovative close quarters combat (CQB) drone designed to save lives on the current market.
-Inspired Flights IF1200A is an incredible heavy lift drone originally designed for rugged Department of Defense (DOD) customers that employs an “open-system architecture,” enabling easy third-party integration.
+For example, Skydio's incredible autonomy, integrated into their platforms — paired with their docked solutions are set to change the way professionals work.
+The Inspired Flights IF1200A is an incredible heavy lift drone originally designed for rugged Department of Defense (DOD) customers that employs an “open-system architecture,” enabling easy third-party integration.
 The Ascent Spirit is a compact and completely modular UAV able to operate in any weather: rain, snow, and sleet with winds up to 40mph.

 Each of these drones, given mission compatibility, could very well be your best drone choice; however, we know the American made drone companies don’t complete the whole of the UAV market in 2022.
 With this in mind, we use our experience as first responders to help your department acquire the right equipment, the first time.